-The HUD Office of the Inspector General (OIG) Hotline number is 1-800-347-3735.
-This is the primary means to submit allegations of fraud, waste, abuse, mismanagement, or Whistleblower related matters for the CDBG program to the OIG.
+The HUD OIG Hotline number is 1-800-347-3735.
+This is the primary means to submit allegations of fraud, waste, abuse, mismanagement, or whistleblower-related matters for the CDBG program to the OIG.

 HUD OIG accepts reports of fraud, waste, abuse, or mismanagement in the CDBG program from HUD employees, anyone administering the CDGB program, anyone working in the CDBG program, contractors, and the public.